If growth is a measure of success, then the Midtown Arts Center is successfully out of room!

 In 2006, Eugene Ballet purchased and began renovating the 13,700 square foot building at 1590 Willamette Street in Midtown Eugene.
 Since then, Midtown Arts Center has provided a home for Eugene Ballet.
 Eugene Ballet’s long term vision of financially supporting this home included bringing seven additional nonprofit arts organizations under its roof, generating income by keeping rents consistently below commercial rates, and sharing infrastructure and general maintenance costs.
 Increased interactivity between the organizations was also intended to promote cost savings and enriching collaborations.

-What began as a novel idea 10 years ago—to bring together seven of Eugene’s signature non-profit arts organizations into one building—has been experienced as a tremendous success for all of the organizations involved.
+What began as a novel idea over 10 years ago—to bring together seven of Eugene’s signature non-profit arts organizations into one building—has been experienced as a tremendous success for all of the organizations involved.

 “Ballet companies that have their own buildings designed by themselves, such as Pacific Northwest Ballet and the San Francisco Ballet, are in a healthier condition overall.”— Martha Ullman West, Former Senior Advising Editor, Dance Magazine